The original trulli town

 If you’re curious to meet the authentic Alberobello’s culture and dive into the real life of Trulli, you can visit the Museo del Territorio (Territory Museum) in “Casa Pezzola”: a group of 15 communicating rooms where tradition and technology get together to show history, habits and folklore of the town.

-Anyways, to enjoy the atmosphere to the fullest, we suggest you to walk through the little streets spotting and visiting the old Trulli, talk with locals and eat the delicious typical food.
+Anyways, to enjoy the atmosphere to the fullest, we suggest you walk through the little streets, spotting and visiting the old Trulli, talk with locals and eat the typical delicious food.

-Alberobello it’s also a good point to start a road trip in Puglia because of its position.
+Alberobello is also a great point to start a road trip to Puglia because of its position.

-Going up north you can visit Noci, Putignano and Castellana Grotte.
-While going south you can find Locorotondo, Martina Franca and Cisternino, that are part of Itria Valley too.
+Going up North, you can visit Noci, Putignano, and Castellana Grotte.
+While going South, you can find Locorotondo, Martina Franca, and Cisternino, which are part of Itria Valley too.

 People from Alberobello had contrived a trick.
-They started to build their own houses with this conical roof that made by stones wedged each other without any glue or concrete.
-In this way they could disassemble the roofs anytime, especially when the tax inspector came.
+They started to build their own houses with this conical roof made by stones wedged each other without any glue or concrete.
+In this way, they could disassemble the roofs anytime, especially when the tax inspector came.